 When you hear that someone is “pickling” vegetables, it most often means they are preserving them in vinegar.
 Because of vinegar’s acetic acid content (it should be at least 5%), many sources say that food preserved in vinegar doesn’t need to be refrigerated.

 You can also use up fresh herbs by placing them in vinegar, then allowing them to sit in the dark for up to two months.
 At that point, you strain the vinegar to remove the herbs and have a wonderfully flavored vinegar that you can use in dressings and more.

 Infuse Some Oil

 Did you know that fat, even butterfat, can act as a natural preservative?
-It can prevent spoilage by isolating your veggies from air and providing a seal to delay oxidation, deterioration and mold.
-Olive oil is a great choice for preserving many foods like peppers, mushrooms, eggplant, herbs and more.
+It can prevent spoilage by isolating your veggies from the air and providing a seal to delay oxidation, deterioration, and mold.
+Olive oil is a great choice for preserving many foods like peppers, mushrooms, eggplant, herbs, and more.
 You can roast peppers or eggplant, then place them in a sterilized jar and fill with oil, being sure there aren’t any air bubbles in the jar.
-Then store in a dark place so you can enjoy them year round.
+Then store the jars in a dark place until you’re ready to use them.

 Break Out the Booze

 Preserving fruit in alcohol is a time-tested – and tasty – method.
 Simply fill your jar loosely with fruit (think berries or peaches and more).
 Next, heat around 3 cups of alcohol (minimum 40 proof) with ¼ cup unrefined cane sugar until the sugar is dissolved.
 Rum and brandy work well.
 Then fill the jar with the sweetened alcohol.
 Store and enjoy for special occasions.

 Feature image by Michal Jarmoluk from Pixabay.
 Originally published on February 16, 2015, this article was updated in September 2021.